 International Teaching Assistants (ITAs) account for a large percentage of graduate assistants at the University of Southern California.
 The University is pleased to have such a large number of ITAs.
 Opportunities to interact with teaching assistants from other cultures can be a great benefit to students.
-At the same time, the University must ensure the quality of education at the undergraduate level.
-In order to do this, USC requires a high level of English proficiency for all those involved in teaching.
+In order to ensure the highest quality of instruction at the undergraduate level, USC requires a high level of English proficiency for all those involved in teaching.
+For policy regarding USC Standards for English Proficiency, please see the corresponding section in the USC Graduate School Handbook for Teaching Assistants (HAs), Research Assistants (HAs), and Graduate Assistant Lecturers (ALs)

 The American Language Institute is responsible for evaluating English proficiency, and for providing the necessary training to help ITAs obtain the language skills necessary to fulfill their responsibilities.
-This training may include participation in the ITA Institute and enrollment in courses which focus on the communication skills needed for teaching.
-If you are interested in learning more about the training available to ITAs at the University of Southern California, please contact the ITA Coordinator at email@example.com.
+This training may include enrollment in courses which focus on the communication skills needed for teaching.

 English Language Requirements for Teaching Assistants

-If you are planning to accept a position as an international teaching assistant (ITA), you must demonstrate English-language proficiency by completing the ITA Exam.
-The examination consists of a 10 to 15 minute interview.
-Your score (mark) will determine whether or not you will be cleared to teach and/or required to take ALI courses.
+Graduate students who are planning to accept a position as an international teaching assistant (ITA), must demonstrate English-language proficiency by completing the ITA Exam.
+The exam consists of a 10 to 15 minute interview.
+The score will determine whether or not the ITA will be cleared to teach and/or required to take ALI courses.

-If you meet one of the following requirements, you might not be required to take the ITA Exam:
+ITAs who meet the following requirements may not be required to take the ITA Exam:

-- You scored 29 or better on the speaking portion of the TOEFL iBT and 25 or better on the listening portion of the TOEFL iBT.
+- ITAs who scored 29 or better on the speaking portion and 25 or better on the listening portion of the TOEFL iBT Home Edition or Paper Edition.

-- You scored 8.5 or better on the speaking portion of the IELTS and 7 or better on the listening portion of the IELTS.
+- ITAs who scored 8.5 or better on the speaking portion and 7 or better on the listening portion of the IELTS.

-Even though an ITA meets one of the above criteria, the department may still require the ITA to take the ITA Exam.
-If you have questions about the ITA Exam that are not answered on the ITA website, please e-mail the ITA Testing Coordinator at firstname.lastname@example.org.
+Even though an ITA meets one of the above criteria, the department may still require the student to take the ITA Exam.

 Testing and Placement

-The ITA Exam is graded on a scale of 1 to 7, and placement is as follows:
+The ITA Exam is graded on a scale of 1 to 7.
+Students are evaluated on pronunciation, vocabulary, grammar, fluency, delivery and organization of content.
+Placement is as follows:

 6.0 – 7.0: Cleared to teach.
 No ALI requirements.